 Pantothenic Acid – Vitamin B5

-Vitamin B5, or pantothenic acid, is naturally present in foods, added to foods, and available as a supplement.
-It is used to make coenzyme A (CoA), a chemical compound that helps enzymes to build and break down fatty acids as well as perform other metabolic functions, and acyl carrier protein, which is also involved in building fats.
-[1] Pantothenic acid is found in a wide variety of foods.
+Vitamin B5, or pantothenic acid, is a vitamin naturally present in foods, added to foods, and available as a supplement.
+It is used to make coenzyme A, a chemical compound that helps enzymes to build and break down fatty acids as well as perform other metabolic functions, and acyl carrier protein, which is also involved in building fats.
+Pantothenic acid is found in a wide variety of foods.
 Bacteria in the gut can also produce some pantothenic acid but not enough to meet dietary needs.

-Food Sources
+Vitamin B5 Food Sources

 Pantothenic acid is found in almost all plant and animal foods to some degree, because the vitamin is found in all living cells.
 The best sources are beef, chicken, organ meats, fortified cereals, and some vegetables.

-Because pantothenic acid is found in a wide variety of foods, a deficiency is rare except in people who have other nutrient deficiencies, as seen with severe malnutrition.
+People who have other nutrient deficiencies, as seen with severe malnutrition.
 Other rare cases are seen in persons with genetic mutations in which pantothenic acid cannot be metabolized.

 • Headache